 “What?” gawked Amethyst, transfixed on the flames.
 Her heart felt as if it had stopped beating in her chest and her throat tightened in apprehension.
 “What do you mean?”

 The specter had no interest in answering her question, but continued along with the dark omen.
 “You need to go to the Equinox,” she stated.
 “Peace Grove is not complete without all twelve of its’ members.
 You know that as well as anyone.

 “You are not a rogue.
 You are a Protector.
 You have the February kingdom to protect.
 You cannot abandon the Protectors, or Peace Grove, and everything you have known all your life.
 The Protectors need you, Amethyst.”

 “So,” she snapped, realizing the fire melted away slowly as she talked.
 The mist began to move back into place, horrifyingly.
 “This was all a ploy from the Protectors to get me to go back, wasn’t it?”
-Amethyst unsheathed her claws and stood straight, measuring herself to her full height, which was just a little more than Amber.
+Amethyst dug her claws into the ground and stood straight, measuring herself to her full height, which was just a little more than Amber.
 Her stance was threatening.
 She unfurled her wings until they stretched taut and high.
 “You know what?”

 Amber lowered her head, her bright eyes growing rounded with fear.
 Her tail curled in between her legs, not a fighting look, but not submittance either.
 She went to reply, but Amethyst didn’t wait for her answer.